RiiConnect24/RC24-Bot/README.md

 I'm glad you asked.
 A note: We no longer use YAML except for the config (which was just a Ruby class before), as Java really doesn't like YAML.

 Check out the following steps:
-1. You'll need to have Redis and Gradle installed.
-(PowerTip ⚡: You can always stick with what version of gradle is being used currently by substituting all usages of `gradle` with `./gradlew` or `./gradlew.bat`.)
+1. You'll need to have Gradle installed.
+(PowerTip: You can always stick with what version of gradle is being used currently by substituting all usages of `gradle` with `./gradlew` or `./gradlew.bat`.)
 2. We'll create the Redis structures as we go, so no need to set anything up.
-Unless you're converting from the Ruby 💎 version, in which you'll want the *unwritten yaml -> Redis scripts*.
+Unless you're converting from the Ruby version, in which you'll want the *unwritten yaml -> Redis scripts*.
 They're coming, we promise! 🔜
-3. `git clone` the repo somewhere and `cd` into it. 💻
+3. `git clone` the repo somewhere and `cd` into it.
-4. It's time to start the 🔨... `gradle build`!
+4. It's time to go... `gradle build`!
 And... tada!
 That's it. 🎉 You can find JAR(s) created in `build/libs`.
 Easy! 👌👍
 5. For running, make sure you have redis installed on whatever machine.
 Also, if `config.yml` can't be found, it'll copy a default copy to the current directory for you. 🏃

-If you don't like emoji in your README, you can blame `Spotlight 🐾#6209` (ID `239809536012058625`).
+If anything breaks, feel free to contact `Spotlight IsNSA 🐾#6209` (ID `239809536012058625`).
 You can also ask them for support.
 Similarly, if anything goes wrong, feel free to contact `Artuto#0424` (ID `264499432538505217`) on Discord!